Schenock/deep-learning/README.md

-# Deep FFNN and CNN for object recognition on CIFAR-10 dataset.
+# Deep Learning.
 Repository containing caffe prototxt files for custom deep feed-forward and convolutional neural network architectures.
+The architectures have been designed for a university course assignment.
 # FFNN
 A 3-layer feed-forward fully-connected deep neural network. **Accuracy on CIFAR-10 dataset: 56.48%**
 # CNN